 Using Zoom-Text, individuals with visual impairments are able to adjust the magnification of their computer screen to view any computer program, even the internet.
 Zoom-Text also acts as a screen reader with text-to-speech technology, can adjust font intensity and screen color contrast, and features different types of visible pointers and cursors.

 Dragon Naturally Speaking is a speech recognition software package developed and sold by Nuance Communications for Windows personal computers.
 Dragon uses a speech-to-text technology.

-The Livescribe Smartpen computer pen equipped with a camera, microphone and speakers, as the note taker writes, the pen records an audio of the meeting and synchronizes the writing and sound.
+The Livescribe Smartpen is equipped with a camera, microphone, and speakers.
+As the note taker writes, the pen records an audio of the meeting and synchronizes the writing and sound.

 - Find the information you captured in seconds

 - Share your notes, drawings, or recorded audio with anyone

 - The power of a computer in a pen

 The C-Pen reader is a portable scanning pen that reads printed text aloud.

 - Scan and save text in local files

 - Find definitions or translations for different words using the multiple dictionairies downloaded onto the pen